hatatwit/conserve2preserve/README.md

 # conserve2preserve
-A web app is a GoodGuide-like that acts as a guide to all things that are good for you and good for the environment.
-Users can scan barcodes or browse by name to find products in a variety of categories, including food, drinks, health and beauty aids, pet food, body care and more.
-Each item is rated on a scale of 0 to 100 based on its ingredients, environmental impact and company ethics.
+A web app is a GoodGuide-like that acts as a guide to all things that are good for you and the environment.
+Users can scan barcodes or browse by name to find products in a variety of categories, including food, drinks, health and beauty aids, pet food, body care, and more.
+Each item is rated on a scale of 0 to 100 based on its ingredients, environmental impact, and company ethics.

 ## Installation